Resumen en español al final del artículo

 To learn more about their teacher training efforts head over to the corresponding section on OLE Nepal's Web site.

 Resumen en español: Muchas veces me he quedado impresionado con el trabajo de OLE Nepal en lo que es sin duda uno de los entornos más difíciles imaginables para cualquier proyecto de tecnología educativa.
 Y si bien lo que están haciendo no siempre puede ser directamente aplicable a otros contextos y proyectos sí creo que se puede aprender mucho de su enfoque en cuanto a la formación de maestros.
-Más información acerca de sus esfuerzos en esta area esta disponible en la sección correspondiente de su pagina Web.
+Más información acerca de sus esfuerzos en esta area esta disponible en la sección correspondiente a> de su pagina Web.

 cf. 1.
 Initial Training